toby1907/MyResume/README.md

 �
 Description
 MyResume is a digital resume display app, which essentially is to display my resume on a mobile device.
--it has a splash screen, About me section, Contact Section etc -you scaffolding base on slot api for the ui
+-it has a splash screen, About me section, Contact Section etc.

+-used scaffolding composables, base on slot api for the ui

 #Libraries used
 -Jetpack Compose